The Magic Soup and the Bittersweet Faces

-The Magic Soup and the Bittersweet Faces is the debut studio album by Norwegian hip hop duo Envy, and the only album released under that name (as they later changed their name to "Nico & Vinz").
+The Magic Soup and the Bittersweet Faces is the debut studio album by Norwegian hip hop duo Envy, and the only album credited to that name before they later changed it to Nico & Vinz.
 It was released in Norway on April 27, 2012.
 The album has peaked to number 37 on the Norwegian Albums Chart.
 The album includes the single "One Song".